AI in the enterprise

 Your total cost of ownership impacts ROI

-Software success is often measured by its ROI, and the cost is a key consideration in the calculation.
+ROI often measures the success of software, and cost is a key consideration in the calculation.
 With DIY generative AI, the hard costs alone can be substantial, especially as query usage increases across the organization.
-Add in additional factors such as time, quality, and security, and it becomes even harder to reach ROI.
+Include additional factors such as time, quality, and security, and it becomes even harder to reach ROI.